matt-garman/mcu-relay-controller/README.md

 Two source files constitute the core of the project:

-- `mcu-relay-controller-iface.h`: this defines teh hardware-abstracted
+- `mcu-relay-controller-iface.h`: this defines the hardware-abstracted
   interface for the project; it is essentially a high-level collection of hardware-independent functions (and macros) which can be used to build a microcontroller-driven relay circuit